fbcsptoolbox/fbcsptoolbox.github.io/architecture.md

 The remainder of this section will provide a higher level overview of the various classes and methods that make up this toolbox along with a UML class diagram.

-A manual in a pdf format can be downloaded here for an in-depth, detailed description of the toolbox.
+A manual in a pdf format can be downloaded <a href="https://github.com/fbcsptoolbox/fbcsp_code/blob/master/FBCSP%20Toolbox%20Manual_v0.1.pdf">here</a> for an in-depth, detailed description of the toolbox.
 A UML class diagram of the toolbox is shown below.

 <img src="{{site.baseurl}}/images/uml_class.png">